 Verify Apache on Debian

-After the package update, verify the Apache version, service state, and configuration before you touch virtual hosts or modules.
+After the package update, verify the Apache version, service state, and configuration parser before you edit virtual hosts or modules.

 Check the Apache Version on Debian